gvwilson/sql-tutorial/index.md

 -   Give result of calculation a meaningful name
 -   Can also rename columns without modifying

-## 012: calculations with missing values
+## 012: calculate with missing values

 ```sql
 select